 Light, Glass and Stone: Conserving the St Cuthbert Window – runs until 2024

 See at close range medieval stained glass from the St Cuthbert Window, one of the largest surviving narrative windows in the world, and learn about the Minster’s major project to conserve the window and the stonework of the South Quire Transept.
-Newly conserved stained glass panels added for spring 2022.
+Learn more here.

 Mon – Sat: 9.30am – 4.00pm (last admission 3.30pm)